AI-Hypercomputer/pathways-utils/pathwaysutils/experimental/shared_pathways_service/README.md

 ### 1. Create a GKE cluster with TPUs

-You have a GKE cluster with atleast 1 slice of `v6e-4` or `v6e-8`.
-Note that the Shared Pathways Service supports single-host Trillium slices only, this support will be extended soon.
+You have a GKE cluster with at least 1 TPU slice (v5e, v5p or v6e).

 <a name="pw-service-yaml"></a>